There was an error with your log in

 • For technical backcountry ski touring gear, you will need to bring:

-• Off-piste skis (100mm underfoot) with skins (can be rented)
+• Light touring skis with pin bindings and skins (can be rented)

 • Touring boots and poles (can be rented)